SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 **Figure 14b.** Layers for QGIS

+You should have made a similar set of files for January 2023 in a previous workshop.
+Later we will use these files.
+You can use the files from your computer, or download a prepared version from this [Drive Link](https://drive.google.com/file/d/1xcHr-WFPECQdacf6sENHtCWdHDJKqJrK/view?usp=share_link).

 You will make the conversion again from linear units to decibels (amplitude) in QGIS using the Raster calculator.

-1. In the Raster Calculator Expression field, enter the following: **10*log10(VV)**.
+1. In the Raster Calculator Expression field, enter the following: `10*log10(VV)`.
 2. Now highlight the portion of the equation where it says VV and input the actual band by double-clicking on the Sigma0_VV band in the Raster Bands field.

-3. Your equation should now read: 10*log10(“Sigma0_VV”), or something similar.
+3. Your equation should now read: `10*log10(“Sigma0_VV”)`, or something similar.

-4. Scroll down and click the ... on the right under Reference layer(s) field.
-Check the box next to the Sigma0_VV layer and click ok.
-In the Reference layer(s) field it will now say "1 inputs selected."

-4. Click on the ... next to the Output layer field.
+4. Click on the `...` next to the Output layer field.
 Save the file in the qgis_flood_tt folder and name it Sigma0_VV_db_Oct.
 Click OK.
 5. Click Run.
 6. Repeat steps for the Sigma0_VH band.
 7. Close the raster calculator.

 <img align="center" src="../images/flood-mapping-sar-images/15_to_db.png"  vspace="10" width="600">